 As such, sending a thank-you note to recurring customers can invoke a sense of loyalty in them, arousing their desire to come back.

-It can also help urge first-time customers to come back.
+Besides the common appointment reminder emails, thank you cards or emails to clients can also help urge first-time customers to come back.

 Thank You Notes Can Subtly Promote Other Goods/Services From Your Business